 At the NASA Pavilion

 Next up was a visit to the NASA Pavilion, where Titov asked many questions through his interpreter, while keeping the conversation light and personable.
-Stopping at the replica of United States astronaut John Glenn's (b.
-1921) space capsule, Friendship 7, Titov remarked on how tiny and cramped it was compared to his own.
+Stopping at the replica of Friendship 7, the space capsule that carried American astronaut John Glenn (1921-2016) into orbit, Titov remarked on how tiny and cramped it was compared to his own.
 "In our case, the cabin is fairly spacious" ("Russ Cosmonaut Titov Visits C-21, Says he Abhors War").

 After touring the exhibit, Titov gave a short press conference in the NASA pavilion.
 After answering a few queries about space travel, the topic turned to war.
 Titov outlined his own experiences with war, and how much he hated it.
 He described his childhood as joyous and happy, before Hitler's army invaded Russia in 1941.
 At that time he was 6 years old, and the days of his youth quickly turned into "darkness and clouds," an experience he would not wish upon children growing up today ("Russ Cosmonaut Titov Visits C-21, Says he Abhors War").